japila-books/spark-sql-internals/docs/physical-operators/ShuffleExchangeExec.md

 # ShuffleExchangeExec Unary Physical Operator

-`ShuffleExchangeExec` is an link:spark-sql-SparkPlan-Exchange.adoc[Exchange] unary physical operator that is used to <<doExecute, perform a shuffle>>.
+`ShuffleExchangeExec` is an spark-sql-SparkPlan-Exchange.md[Exchange] unary physical operator that is used to <<doExecute, perform a shuffle>>.

 `ShuffleExchangeExec` is created (possibly indirectly using <<apply, apply>> factory) when:

-* [BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy is executed and plans link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[Repartition] (with `shuffle` flag enabled) and link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[RepartitionByExpression] logical operators
+* [BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy is executed and plans spark-sql-LogicalPlan-Repartition-RepartitionByExpression.md[Repartition] (with `shuffle` flag enabled) and spark-sql-LogicalPlan-Repartition-RepartitionByExpression.md[RepartitionByExpression] logical operators

-* link:spark-sql-EnsureRequirements.adoc[EnsureRequirements] physical query optimization is executed (and requested to link:spark-sql-EnsureRequirements.adoc#ensureDistributionAndOrdering[enforce partition requirements])
+* spark-sql-EnsureRequirements.md[EnsureRequirements] physical query optimization is executed (and requested to spark-sql-EnsureRequirements.md#ensureDistributionAndOrdering[enforce partition requirements])

 NOTE: `ShuffleExchangeExec` <<nodeName, presents itself>> as *Exchange* in physical query plans.